Consultation & FAQ

 - Answer any questions you have

-- Surgical risks and benefits
+- Clarify surgical risks and benefits

 You will leave your consultation equipped with the information to help you decide your next steps and clearly understand your procedure.